 Sphagnum moss, (BVB Accretio), certainly adds outstanding growing features to substrate mixes.
 It is easily recyclable and regrows quickly after harvesting.
-The first tests with BVB Accretio for long-term cropping of strawberries were carried out in 2018.
-In these tests BVB Accretio was added to the mixtures used for the cuttings.
+The first tests with BVB Accretio for the propagation of strawberries were carried out in 2018.
+In these tests BVB Accretio was added to the mixtures used for propagation.
 Four different mixtures were compared.
-One of the mixtures contained 40% BVB Accretio and 60% coco.
+One of the mixtures contained 50% BVB Accretio and 50% coir.
 All mixtures showed good rooting and production figures.
 The speed at which rooting took place was best in the mixture with BVB Accretio.
 Above all, the sphagnum moss adds airiness to a mixture, which could explain the rooting speed.
 Read more about these test in this article we’ve published earlier, or this article on the Kekkilä-BVB website.

 Sphagnum moss as a fresh material

 Sphagnum moss has been used for different purposes for over hundreds of years.
 It grows on the top of bogs in peatlands and has not started to decompose like peat.
 In addition to the excellent technical properties the main reason to use sphagnum moss as a raw material for substrates is that it is a living material.
 Due to the fact that sphagnum moss is a living material, it has not started to decompose, and it regrows relatively quick.
 Even old peat bogs can be seeded with sphagnum moss material to produce fresh material for substrate mixes in the future.

 Fast rooting speed due to porosity and even water distribution